 • Type 3: Uses an MD5 hash and is deprecated because MD5 is too insecure.

 In Ruby, you can generate UUIDs via the uuidtools gem.
-It supports every type, except the mysterious type 2;
+It supports every type, except the mysterious type 2.
+Here are a few examples of creating a new UUID with uuidtools:

 # Code stolen from the uuidtools readme. :)